Marvinh5/frontend-test/README.md

 ## What We Care About

-Use any libraries that you would normally use if this were a real production App.
+Use any libraries that you would normally use if this were a real production Desktop.
 Be prepared to justify those choices.
 Please note: _we care more about how you approach the problem than the end result.
 Code cleanliness and design are more important than using the "right" library._